 The book referred in this post is Experiences, 7th Era of Marketing by Robert Rose and Carla Johnson.

 Useful Content differentiates a brand.
 Product or Service experiences coupled with Content experiences differentiate a brand.
 Lack of differentiation puts enormous pressure on your bottom-line.

 If your experiences are not talkable, then Jay Baer says, ”Cost becomes the sole basis of comparison….
-Built-in differentiator that create customer conversation.”
+The built-in differentiators that create customer conversation.”